-- > Tipping fees for municipal solid waste and sludge were maintained for 2016.
-Tipping fees remain lower than tipping fees in 1992. - Finance Committee charged Senior Management to prepare an extensive long-term financial plan that projects revenues, expenses, capital purchases and future tipping fees for the next five years. - Authority finished 2016 with an operating surplus, in excess of \$3,829,000. - > Authority continued to make yearly deposits to a Landfill Equipment Replacement Fund. - > Authority continued to fund future landfill cell expansions with current tipping fees. - Authority made all necessary deposits to Landfill Closure Funds as required. - Approved new five-year contract with Fulton County for Processing and Marketing of Recyclables, which will generate additional revenue.
+- > Tipping fees for municipal solid waste, sludge and asbestos were lowered for 2017.
+Tipping fees remain lower than tipping fees were in 1992. - Finance Committee tasked Senior Management to prepare an extensive long-term financial plan that projects revenues, expenses, capital purchases and future tipping fees for the next five years. - The Authority had a \$5,963,522 addition to its net asset position for 2017. - Authority continued to make yearly deposits to a Landfill Equipment Replacement Fund. - > Authority continued to fund future landfill cell expansions with current tipping fees. - Authority made all necessary deposits to Landfill Closure Funds as required. - Authority completed year one of a five-year contract with Fulton County for Processing and Marketing of Recyclables, which generated \$158,235 in additional revenue.
 The Authority is now processing Oswego, Lewis and Fulton Counties' recyclables.
-The Authority projects to receive approximately \$600,000 in processing fees from these agreements. - Continued to market carbon credits generated through destruction of methane at Regional Landfill. - Authority Board of Directors resolved to defease the outstanding 2007 bonds in April of 2017, and also reserved funding to defease the 2011 bonds in 2021.
+The Authority received \$783,116 in processing fees from these agreements in 2017. - > Continued to market carbon credits generated through destruction of methane at Regional Landfill.
+The Authority realized \$318,752 in carbon credit revenue for 2017. - ➤ The Authority completed defeasance of the \$3,765,000 outstanding 2007 bonds in April of 2017.
+The Authority has also reserved \$2,505,000 to defease the 2011 bond issue in 2021.